 how does Washington state divide property

 Over the course of a marriage, you acquire things as a couple.
 If you divorce, a key part of this process is splitting up all of the things you acquired.
-People ask us about this step all the time.
 When it comes to the division of property in Washington, the state follows certain guidelines.

-Washington follows what are known as community property statutes.
-Washington is one of the handful of states that still practices community property.
-Only nine of the 50 states—and Alaska by agreement—in the union adhere to this model.
+Washington follows community property statutes.
+Washington is one of 9 states that still recognize community property.
 The rest abide by equitable distribution.

 Community Property